masastack/MASA.Framework/src/Isolation/Masa.Contrib.Isolation.Environment/README.md

 ##### Summarize

 * How is the environment resolved in the controller or MinimalAPI?
-    * The environment provides 1 parser by default, and the execution order is: EnvironmentVariablesParserProvider (obtained in the system environment variable, the default environment parameter: ASPNETCORE_ENVIRONMENT)
+    * The environment provides one parser by default, and the execution order is: EnvironmentVariablesParserProvider (gets the parameters in the system environment variables, the parameters of the default environment isolation: ASPNETCORE_ENVIRONMENT)
 * If the parser fails to resolve the environment, what is the last database used?
     * If the parsing environment fails, return DefaultConnection directly
 * How to change the default environment parameter name